 At the end, he creates a vocal cadenza to match the opening trumpet statement, repeating the word "sharing" four times and when he comes to the final words, "your love," he substitues a slightly different two-word phrase: "hot mama!"
 I don't have my copy of Satchmo nearby but I know Gary Giddins pointed out that it's the only version of "I Will Wait For You" where you know what the singer has in mind when the girl he's waiting for finally returns!
 And for good measure, Armstrong scats one of his favorite minor-key phrase to close the record, the same one he ends his duet with Ella on "Summertime."

 Listening to the vocal, replete with added “babe’s” and “mama’s” is further proof that his singing remained unchanged since the 1920s and in fact, was actually better in his later period.
 And again, the opening trumpet cadenza harkens back to his youth.
 A big part of my research is my steadfast determination to destroy the popular idea that there were two Armstrongs: the young artist and the later entertainer (1929 onward).
 Now is not the time to go into details (I left my soapbox in the trunk of my car), but the truth is Armstrong always managed to combine art and entertainment (slight pause while some readers clutch their chest at the mere thought) as he always mugged onstage, winning rave reviews for it in Chicago newspaper reviews of the mid-20s.
 And for every "West End Blues," there's a "Big Fat Ma and Skinny Pa."
 And even when Okeh started giving him pop songs in the 20s and when Decca started giving him film songs in the 30s, it was no different than hiring him to dress up "I Will Wait For You" and "Talk To The Animals" in 1968.
-I urge you to go on Itunes and listen to "I Will Wait For You."
+I urge you to spend the three minutes and listen to the above link of "I Will Wait For You."
 Try to get past the choir, the rhythmic clunk and the lame arrangement and listen to Armstrong himself.
 Listen to the trumpet, listen to the vocal and try to tell me that's not the same soul as the 1928 edition.
 Sure, his chops weren't what they used to be but it's the same musical spirit that pervaded his entire career.
 There was only one Louis Armstrong and thank God for that.

 (Note on the Itunes source: you can find "I Will Wait For You" on Itunes on an album simply titled "The Best of Louis Armstrong Vol. 1."
 It's a reissue of a three-disc German release that I paid heavy money for a while back and can't be found on CD in America.
 All three volumes are available on Itunes and can be spotted by the vertical orange title on the left side and a black-and-white photo of Armstrong on the right.
 Here's the really weird part: all the tracks on the album are credited to Arthur Johnston (?) but they're all Armstrong, trust me!
 Volumes 1 and 2 contain Armstrong's entire Mercury output and the complete I Will Wait For You Brunswick LP.
 And though it's not marked that way, Volume 3 has the ultra-rare alternate take of "Wrap Your Trouble In Dreams" from 1931.
 Enjoy!)